Who am I?

 - I want to help people who cannot travel themselves to see the world and understand how we are all connected

 So I am travelling the world now.
-However, this is not the (happy) end of my story.
+My dream has come true.
+However, this is not yet the (happy) end of my story…

 While waitressing in a rooftop bar in Malaysia I met a French-Malaysian bartender named Pierre who I fell madly in love with.